-Acoustic feedback is created when is a sound loop occurs between the audio input and the audio output.
-Technically named the Larsen effect, after Danish scientist Soren Larsen for his groundbreaking work in the physics sound.
+Feedback is created when /a sound loop occurs between the audio input and the audio output.
+Technically named the Larsen effect, after Danish scientist Soren Larsen for his groundbreaking work in the physics of sound.

 How Feedback Happens